Research-and-Project/ConvDAE/README.md

 ## 6. Notes

-- In practice, in the unsupervised modes, bsc-ConvDAE and L-ConvDAE do better.
+- In practice, in the unsupervised mode, bsc-ConvDAE and L-ConvDAE do better.
+And U-ConvDAE has relatively better performance in the supervised mode.